Mohammed's Radio: Cover Versions

-The song has been interpreted by other artists as well, most notably by Linda Ronstadt on her 1978 album Living in the USA, a track that gained airplay on album-oriented rock radio formats.
+The song has been interpreted by other artists as well, most notably by Linda Ronstadt on her 1978 album Living in the USA, a track that gained airplay on album-oriented rock radio formats..
+The track was also used as the B Side when her cover of Elvis Costello's "Alison" was released as a single which turned out to be a minor hit.